Curriculum Associates logo.

 Meet the Authors

-Kelsey Young, Ph.D., leads the Research Insights and Analytics team at Curriculum Associates, conducting research evaluating national trends in student achievement.
-Previously, Young served as a consultant for the Colorado Department of Education and as a researcher at two other educational technology companies.
-Young graduated with a B.S. in Child Psychology and earned her Ph.D. in Educational Psychology, both from the University of Minnesota (UMN).
-While at UMN, Young's research focused on the identification and support of students with disabilities.
+Kelsey Young, Ph.D., leads the Research Insights and Analytics team at Curriculum Associates, evaluating national trends in student achievement.
+Previously, Young served as a consultant for the Colorado Department of Education and as a researcher at two other edtech companies.
+Young graduated with a B.S. in Child Psychology and a Ph.D. in Educational Psychology, both from the University of Minnesota.
+While there, Young's research focused on identifying and supporting students with disabilities.

 Ethan Young, Ph.D., is a research scientist at Curriculum Associates.
 He specializes in analyzing longitudinal data to uncover national trends in student learning.
-He received his Ph.D. in Developmental and Cognitive Psychology in 2019 from the University of Minnesota.
-Before Curriculum Associates, Young was a postdoctoral researcher at Utrecht University in the Netherlands.
-His research examined how people develop different cognitive skills in the face of childhood adversity.
-Over his academic career, Young has authored more than 15 academic articles, including one deemed “the best article of the year” in 2019 by Self and Identity and another as a top 10 most cited paper in 2022 by Child Development.
+He received his Ph.D. in Developmental and Cognitive Psychology from the University of Minnesota.
+Before Curriculum Associates, Young was a postdoctoral researcher at Utrecht University in the Netherlands, examining how people develop cognitive skills in the face of childhood adversity.